243 har set denne side ialt, 1 har set denne side i dag

 Welcome to Go Dojo Danmark – About the bord game Go (囲碁) – Baduk (바둑) – Weiqi (圍棋).

-This website is in Danish except for this page.
+This website is in Danish except for this page and the citations in the left pane.
 There are several reasons for this and it all boils down to the term: Awareness.

 Denmark is a rather small European country having about 5,8 millions citizen.
 I believe the average english skills for a typical Dane is a bit higher than people in most other European countries because of historical reasons.
 We are used to read, write and speak in English.